 Charging The Car Battery

-Don’t think that charging a car battery is just a matter of hooking it to a charger.
+Don’t think that charging a car battery Adelaide is just a matter of hooking it to a charger.
 It is a complex task that requires specialization and practice.
-You must know the ins & outs of it.
-You must know which terminal to remove first & which one to be hooked up on the charger.
+You must know the ins and outs of it.
+You must know which terminal to remove first and which one to be hooked up on the charger.
 How long should it be hooked to the charger depends on various things.

 Jumping A Battery